NewStrangeWorlds/BeAR/docs_src/sections/observations.rst

 .. include:: ../examples/observations_example.list
    :literal:

 BeAR can use multiple observational data files at the same time.
-The observations do not need to be orderer in any specific way.
+The observations do not need to be ordered in any specific way.
 They also do not need to be continuous in wavelength space, gaps are are allowed to be present between the different observations.
 It also possible to mix different observational types, e.g. photometric data together with spectroscopic data.
 The format of the these files is described in the :ref:`section <sec:observational_data>` on observational data.